Accessing a New Population of Supermassive Black Holes with Extensions to the Event Horizon Telescope: Results

 We plot time-averaged polarized images for each simulation set of our sources at $i = 160\degree$ and $i=50 \degree$, in \autoref{fig:gallery} and \autoref{fig:gallery2} respectively.
 All SMBH angular sizes are plotted to scale and the total intensity maps are scaled individually to the maximum specific intensity in each image.
 Recall, however, that sources may be up to an order of magnitude fainter than \m87 (\autoref{table:sources}).
 Linear polarization is depicted with ticks whose lengths scale with the total amount of polarization ($P=\sqrt{Q^2+U^2}$) and whose colors scale with the fractional polarization ($p=P/I$) up to 70\%.
-In the bottom left, we plot the beam sizes of several VLBI experiments: the current EHT 2017 array at 230\,GHz ($20\,\mu{\rm as}$), the ngEHT at 345\,GHz ($13\,\mu{\rm as}$), and BHEX ($5\,\mu{\rm as}$) for comparison.
+In the bottom left, we plot the beam sizes of several VLBI experiments: the current EHT 2017 array at 230\,GHz ($20\,\mu{\rm as}$) and BHEX ($5\,\mu{\rm as}$) for comparison.

 All of these sources are expected to subtend significantly smaller angles than \m87, with shadow diameters in fact smaller than the nominal beam size of the present EHT.
 This implies that super-resolution and modeling techniques will be crucial for inferring horizon scale structure of these sources \citep[e.g.,][]{Pesce+2022}.
 By eye, our $i=160\degree$ images appear well-described by a polarized ring.
-However, the $i=50\degree$ images may bear additional structures.
-More edge-on models appear to exhibit more source-dependent structural variation than more face-on models, implying that a modeling approach may not only need to support non-ring structures, but also contain sufficient flexibility to describe potentially qualitatively different source morphologies.
-In addition, the polarization in these more edge-on images is more asymmetric and suppressed overall.
-Some models (e.g., IC 1459$^*$), exhibit an offset between the total intensity and linearly polarized emission \citep[discussed in][and below]{Tsunetoe+2022}.
+However, the $i=50\degree$ images may bear additional structures, such as a slash through middle of the ring, that cannot be captured by a ring model.
+More edge-on models appear to exhibit more source-dependent structural variation than more face-on models.
+Both the total intensity and polarization structures in these more edge-on images are more asymmetric \citep{Falcke+2000, Broderick+2009, psaltis+2015,medeiros+2022,Qiu+2023,EHTC+2024c}.
+Some models (e.g., IC 1459$^*$), exhibit an offset between the total intensity and linearly polarized emission \citep[discussed in][and below]{Tsunetoe+2021,Tsunetoe+2022}.
 Because of these inclination-based effects, independent jet-based inclination constraints will be very important for interpreting VLBI observations of these sources.